Difference-in-Differences Estimators When No Unit Remains Untreated: Nonparametric estimators

 \paragraph{Estimating a conditional average slope function?} An alternative goal could be to estimate $d_2\mapsto E\left[\text{TE}_2|D_2=d_2\right]$, the conditional average-slope function.
-However, as noted by \cite{fricke2017identification} and \cite{callaway2021difference}, variations in $E\left[\text{TE}_2|D_2=d_2\right]$ across values of $d_2$ conflate a dose-response relationship, of economic interest, with a selection bias which is often not of economic interest.
-Note that under a parallel-trends assumption on the untreated potential outcome, as we consider here, estimators of $d_2\mapsto E\left[\text{TE}_2|D_2=d_2\right]$ proposed previously \citep[see, e.g.,][]{callaway2021difference} cannot be used in the settings we consider, because there are no untreated units.
+However, as emphasized by \cite{callaway2021difference}, variations in $E\left[\text{TE}_2|D_2=d_2\right]$ across values of $d_2$ conflate a dose-response relationship, of economic interest, with a selection bias which is often not of economic interest.
+Note that under a parallel-trends assumption on the untreated potential outcome, as we consider here, estimators of $d_2\mapsto E\left[\text{TE}_2|D_2=d_2\right]$ proposed previously \citep[see, e.g.,][]{callaway2021difference} cannot be used in HADs, because there are no untreated units.